Are You Truly Rested? Understanding the Seven Types of Rest

 Before diving into the different types of rest, it's important to reflect on your current relationship with rest, and explore any limiting beliefs and sabotaging patterns you may hold relating to rest.

 Many of us carry subconscious beliefs that prevent us from fully resting.
 These beliefs, often ingrained by societal and familial conditioning, keep us pushing on without allowing our bodies to repair and our minds to switch off.
 For instance, you might consistently skip breaks during workdays or feel guilty when spending time on leisure activities.
-These behaviours can perpetuate stress, burnout and a continuous state of nervous system arousal, making it challenging to unwind and fully recharge.
+These patterns can keep the nervous system in a state of ongoing alertness, making it harder to unwind, settle, and truly restore.

-Understanding and challenging these limiting beliefs, and our relationship with rest, is crucial to achieving the rest we truly need.
+Understanding and gently challenging these beliefs – and our relationship with rest – is an important step toward receiving the rest we truly need.

 Consider the following: